Overview

 Additional information was provided in a webinar from December 2021, and an online survey was available for university community members to provide reflections on topics explored during engagement sessions.

-How does this project relate to Georgetown’s work in Slavery, Memory, and Reconciliation?
+How does this project relate to Georgetown’s work in Slavery, Memory, and Reconciliation

-Since the Working Group on Slavery, Memory, and Reconciliation completed their charge and issued their Report, the University has worked to implement the recommendations and continues to develop new initiatives focused on Descendant Engagement, Academic and Research Initiatives, and Public History and Memorialization.
+Since the Working Group on Slavery, Memory, and Reconciliation completed their charge and issued their Report, the University has worked to implement the recommendations and continues to develop new initiatives focused on Descendant engagement, academic and research initiatives, and public history and memorialization.

-The reimagination of the Philodemic Room is an important initiative within this broad context of truth-telling and memorialization at Georgetown to ensure that the built environment and physical spaces reflect the community’s values and a full acknowledgment of historical context.
+The reimagination of the Philodemic Room is an important initiative within this broad context of truth-telling and memorialization at Georgetown to ensure that the built environment and physical spaces reflect the community’s values and an acknowledgment of historical context.
 Other sites at Georgetown require this important work of acknowledgement and contextualization as well, and the process of redesigning the Philodemic Room can help to shape those future efforts.

 Who regularly uses the room, and will that change?